mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    "51", ":hwlabel:`L.PREP`",                         "Press to load the currently selected track to the Preview Deck."
    "51", ":hwlabel:`SHIFT` + :hwlabel:`L.PREP`",      "Press to start and stop playing the track in Preview Deck."
    "51", ":hwlabel:`SORT` + :hwlabel:`L.PREP`",       "Press to sort the tracks by their Key."
-   "52", ":hwlabel:`FILES`",                          "Press to maximise the library.
-Press this button again to exit maximised library.
+   "52", ":hwlabel:`FILES`",                          "Press to maximize the library.
+Press this button again to exit maximized library.

    While the library is maximized you can use the jog wheel to navigate quickly through lists."
    "52", ":hwlabel:`SORT` + :hwlabel:`FILES`",        "Press to sort the tracks by Artist."